 Application

 The mechanism specified in this standard will allow countries with similar interests and regulatory environments to federate their SHAKEN infrastructure and extend the trust environment to include both countries.
-This specification only considers a bilateral arrangement between two jurisdictions.
+This specification only considers a bilateral arrangement between two jurisdictions, although it may be possible to extend this to include a limited number of additional countries.
 The more general solution for global interworking requires further study.

 Normative References